anuplive/algorithms-in-java/src/README/Arrays.md

 ---
 ### Find Maximum in Sliding Window
 #### TC: O(N) , MC: O(w)
+- For each of the window create a queue
+- add the element in the queue if if next elemnt is greater
 - [Back to Top](#Table-of-contents)
 ```java
 public static ArrayDeque<Integer> findMaxSlidingWindow(int[] arr, int windowSize) {